APT has teamed with Intermediary Copyright Services to help eligible APT producers claim their portion of government-collected royalties.

 Read More »

-APT's new logo is now available in an animated outcue.
-Download the new version to use when packaging your programs.
+APT's logo is available as an animated outcue.
+Please download it to use when packaging your programs.

 Read More »